 The brainchild of Farooq Adam, Harsh Shah, and Sreeraman MG, Fynd was initially started off as Shopsense Retail Technology in 2012, which enabled brands and retailers sell by engaging shoppers in stores.
 However, it later pivoted its model to Online-to-offline commerce in November 2015 and rechristened itself as Fynd.

-The O2O platform which partners with several leading retailers and sell their products on its e-commerce platform.
+The O2O platform partners with several leading retailers and sell their products on its e-commerce platform.
 It directly sources products across various categories, including clothing, footwear, jewellery, and accessories, from top brands in the country and brings them online.

 With more than 8,000 outlets on board, the company plans to use the fresh funds to work on engagement with retailers and consumers.